spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202302.0/security-release-notes-202302.0.md

 ### How to get the fix

-To implement a fix for this vulnerability, update the Sales module.
+To implement a fix for this vulnerability, update the sales module.

 {% info_block infoBox "Recommended upgrade is 11.36.2" %}